-To maximize your tax deductions, your home must be classified as a full-time rental business.
-That means it’s used by you for your personal stays for less than 14 days or fewer or 10 percent or less of total annual rental days, whichever is greater.
+To maximize your federal income tax deductions, your home must be classified as a full-time rental business.
+That means it’s used by you for your personal stays for less than 14 days or fewer, or 10% or less of total annual rental days, whichever is greater.
 Keep in mind that days primarily spent repairing or maintaining the property don’t count toward personal use days.

 If you use your rental home for personal use for more than 14 days a year, you’re only allowed to make deductions in proportion to the amount of time the property is being rented by guests.
 If you only rent out part of the property, you’ll only be able to deduct expenses in proportion to how much of the property you rent out.

 A benefit of using your property as a full-time rental business is that you may be able to deduct up to $25,000 in losses each year, depending on your income.
 If your property is only a part-time rental business, you won’t be able to deduct a loss when you spend more on the property than you earn in rental income.

 On the other hand, if you offer your property for short-term rental for only 14 days or less during the year, and you use the property yourself 14 days or more — or at least 10% of the total days you rent it out — then you do not need to pay income tax on that rental income.